 The main reasons, relevant impacts, and future response plans for the major changes in the Company's assets, liabilities, and equity in the last two years (those with changes of more than 20% in the previous and last periods as well as the degree of such change amounting to NTD\$10,000,000):

-- Decrease in current liabilities: due to decrease in short-term barrowings and accounts payable. - 2.
-The exchange difference converted by foreign financial institution: due to the impact of changes in international exchange rates - 3.
-Treasury shares: On August 04, 2022, the board of directors of the Company resolved to repurchase 800 thousand ordinary shares
+- 1. Decrease in non-current liabilities: due to decrease in Deferred tax liabilities. - 2.
+The exchange difference converted by foreign financial institution: due to the impact of changes in international exchange rates.

 7.2 Financial performance